 - Recruit your family to help you stay on track.
 This works better if you have older kids in the mix, because they can help pick up some of the slack when you need some down time.
 My 17yo son is such a blessing and often helps with my youngers when I am having a rough day with my back or my hip and need to rest.
 My 11yo son loves helping do dishes and other “big kid” chores.
 I can easily enlist my 6yo son to help with basic cleanup around the house if I make a game out of it.
 My husband often notices my shifts in demeanor when I am feeling run down before I do.
 It’s important that your family understands why it is important for you to take care of yourself and for them to be supportive of your endeavors to do so.

-These are baby steps, even though I am sure it sounds like a lot to those of us who struggle in this area.
+These are baby steps, even though I am sure it sounds like a lot to those of us who struggle in the area of self-care.
 These five practices alone will make a huge difference in your mood, energy, stress level, and the overall attitude in your home.
 It all starts with you momma.
 Make a plan to incorporate these practices into your days and stick to it, I promise you won’t regret it!

 If you need ideas for making more time for self-care, check out my post “Time Saving Tips & Hacks for Homeschool Moms”